ashpool37/codeforces-cxx20/USAGE.md

 * [`j2cli`](https://pypi.org/project/j2cli/),
 * [`python-slugify`](https://pypi.org/project/python-slugify/).

-Then, run `./new-problem.sh $CONTEST_NUMBER $PROBLEM_LETTER $PROBLEM_TITLE`.
+Then, run `scripts/new-problem.sh $CONTEST_NUMBER $PROBLEM_LETTER $PROBLEM_TITLE`.

 Example for the problem [1791 A: Codeforces Checking](https://codeforces.com/problemset/problem/1791/A?locale=en):

-`./new-problem.sh 1791 a Codeforces Checking`
+`scripts/new-problem.sh 1791 a Codeforces Checking`

 ## Building and debugging in vscodium

-Each directory created and populated using `new-problem.sh` can be opened in Visual Studio Code or [vscodium](https://vscodium.com/) as a self-contained project.
+Each directory created and populated using `scripts/new-problem.sh` can be opened in Visual Studio Code or [vscodium](https://vscodium.com/) as a self-contained project.
 Use the following great extensions to make the most out of the setup:

 * [clangd](https://marketplace.visualstudio.com/items?itemName=llvm-vs-code-extensions.vscode-clangd),
 * [CodeLLDB](https://marketplace.visualstudio.com/items?itemName=vadimcn.vscode-lldb).